The spleen is an often overlooked organ in western medicine but actually does so much in the human body!

 Lowered organ function generally means stress or toxins.
 Look after you, get lots of sleep and try to eliminate some stressors and toxins from your daily life.
 Look into changing your diet to a more clean, wholefoods based diet.

 If you crave sweets, snack on some fresh or dried fruit, a spoonful of honey, or bake some pears or apples with honey and cinnamon.
-Use cravings as a clue to look into supporting your digestive system, or go all out and have a proper cleanse and reset with a fast and a break from food all together to give your digestive system and organs a chance to detox, regenerate and heal.
+Use cravings as a clue to look into supporting your digestive system, or go all out and have a proper cleanse and reset with a fast Spotify promotion and a break from food all together to give your digestive system and organs a chance to detox, regenerate and heal.

 Other foods that the spleen love are sesame, pumpkin or sunflower seeds, legumes, kidney beans, lightly cooked vegetables, small amounts of lean meats (if you are not vegan), figs, coconuts, grapes, cherries, dates, potatoes, sweet potatoes, brown rice, oats, rice, ginger, spring onions, astragalus and pu’er tea.